What is DOM?

 Explore this document for an assortment of interface samples.
 You will be able to use these in your own web development.
 You can also copy them into a new HTML file with the DOM access listed and other necessary elements such as buttons or form inputs.
 Be sure not to cut any pieces out unless they’re already included elsewhere on their respective page!

 There are some cases, however, when the examples are more concise.
-To run examples that only demonstrate the basic relationship of an interface to HTML elements like buttons and textboxes, you may want to set up a test page in which you can easily access interfaces from scripts or imported into another document using object-oriented programming concepts.
+To run examples that only demonstrate the basic relationship of an interface to HTML elements like buttons and textboxes, you may want to set up a test page in which you can easily access interfaces from scripts or import them into another document using object-oriented programming concepts.